jumblexacm/jumble-bot/README.md

 3. Click the plus symbol to **"Create Channel"**, check `Announcement`, and create the channel

-4. Next to the new channel name, click **"Follow"** and choose your dev server where you installed the bot.
+4. Next to the new channel name, click **"Follow"** and choose your dev server where you installed the bot

 Notes about community servers:
 - For a message to appear in the dev server, the person posting in the student org server must send the message *and* click "Publish."